isitchristmas/flags/README.md

 > [http://isitchristmas.io/flags/flags/IE/big.png](http://isitchristmas.io/flags/flags/IE/big.png)

-Sizes:
+Each size has a guaranteed dimension:

 * `mini` - height of 20px
-* `normal` - height of 275px
+* `normal` - width of 550px
-* `big` - height of 800px
+* `big` - width of 1600px
-* `ultra` - height of 1280px
+* `ultra` - width of 2560px

-Flags come in different aspect ratios, so the width can vary.
+Flags come in different aspect ratios, so the other dimension can vary.
 Check out [this JSON snippet](https://github.com/isitchristmas/web/blob/master/public/js/christmas.js#L237) if you want to grab pre-extracted dimensions.

 **Note**: This does not have every flag in isitchristmas.com -- only flags of sovereign nations.
 There are some territories and other flags that were gathered separately.
 This only (currently) includes flags from Flagpedia.